History of Tucson, Arizona: Mexican period

 In 1821 Mexico gained independence from Spain.
 The Mexican Occidente state borders extended further north to include the town of Tucsón.
-In 1853 the United States acquired from Mexico, in the Gadsden Purchase, a strip of land that included Tucson that would later be used to construct a transcontinental railroad along a deep southern route by the Southern Pacific Railroad.
+In 1853 the United States acquired from Mexico, in the Gadsden Purchase, a strip of land that included Tucson.
+The goal was to enable the construction of a transcontinental railroad along a deep southern route by the Southern Pacific Railroad.

-Before the Capture of Tucson (1846) the Mormon Battalion marched across southern Arizona along the San Pedro River, south of Tucson, there the Mormon soldiers fought the humorously named Battle Of the Bulls.
-The Mormon soldiers encountered wild cattle along the banks of the San Pedro River where several bulls charged their column, tipping over wagons and killing mules and injuring two soldiers.
-The soldiers shot and killed a number of the wild cattle.
-The soldiers sarcastically named the encounter the “Battle of the Bulls.”
+In 1846, the Mormon Battalion marched across southern Arizona along the San Pedro River, south of Tucson.
+They encountered wild cattle along the banks of the San Pedro, where several bulls charged their column, tipping over wagons and killing mules and injuring two soldiers.
+The soldiers shot and killed a number of the wild cattle, and sarcastically named the encounter the “Battle of the Bulls.”
 On December 16, 1846, they marched into Tucson.
 The smaller Mexican garrison of Fort Tucson quickly fled without conflict.
 A brief occupation ensued and then the Mormons continued their march to Alta California.

 Early United States and Confederate States period

-In July 1861, after the Civil War began, a force of Texan cavalry and Arizonan militia under Lt.
+In July 1861, after the American Civil War began, a force of Texan cavalry and Arizonan militia under Lt.
 Colonel John Baylor conquered the southern New Mexico territory, including Mesilla and Tucson on August 1, 1861, and the victorious Baylor proclaimed the existence of a Confederate Arizona Territory, which comprised the area defined in the Tucson convention the previous year, with Tucson as its capital.
 He appointed himself permanent governor.

 The proposal to organize the territory was passed by the Confederate Congress in early 1862 and proclaimed by President Jefferson Davis on February 14, 1862.
 Efforts by the Confederacy to secure control of the region led to the New Mexico Campaign.
 Later in 1862, Baylor was ousted as governor of the territory by Davis, and the Confederate loss at the Battle of Glorieta Pass forced their retreat.
 The following month, a small Confederate picket force defeated a Union cavalry patrol north of Tucson at the Battle of Picacho Pass.
 Despite the Union retreat, Tucson eventually was captured by the California Column.

-Later United States period
+Later territorial period

 Tucson, and all of Arizona, remained part of the New Mexico Territory until February 24, 1863, when the Arizona Organic Act passed the Senate forming the Arizona Territory.
 In 1867, the territorial capital was moved to Tucson from Prescott, where it remained until 1877.
 In 1885, the University of Arizona was founded in Tucson – it was situated in the countryside, outside the city limits of the time.

-During the territorial and early statehood periods, Tucson was Arizona's largest city and commercial and railroad center, while Phoenix was the seat of state government (beginning in 1889) and agriculture.
+During the territorial and early statehood periods, Tucson was Arizona's largest city and commercial and railroad center, while Phoenix was the seat of state government (beginning in 1889).
 Between 1910 and 1920, Phoenix surpassed Tucson in population and has continued to outpace Tucson in growth.
 However, both Tucson and Phoenix have experienced among the highest growth rates in the United States.